apache/bigtop/bigtop-bigpetstore/README.md

 The application consists of the following modules

 * generator: generates raw data on the dfs
-* clustering: Apache Mahout demo code for processing the data using Itembased Collaborative Filtering
+* clustering: Apache Mahout demo code for processing the data using Item based Collaborative Filtering.
+This feature is not supported yet.
+You can track its progress using this [`JIRA` issue](https://issues.apache.org/jira/browse/BIGTOP-1272)
 * Pig: demo code for processing the data using Apache Pig
-* Hive: demo code for processing the data using Apache Hive demo code
+* Hive: demo code for processing the data using Apache Hive.
+This part is not complete yet.
+We are working on it.
+You can track it using this [`JIRA` issue](https://issues.apache.org/jira/browse/BIGTOP-1270)
 * Crunch: demo code for processing the data using Apache Crunch

 Build Instructions
 ------------------

-* BUILD THE JAR
+You'll need to have [`gradle`](http://www.gradle.org/downloads) installed and set-up correctly in order to follow along these instructions.
+We could have used the [`gradle-wrapper`](http://www.gradle.org/docs/current/userguide/gradle_wrapper.html) to avoid having to install `gradle`, but the `bigtop` project includes all `gradle*` directories in `.gitignore`.
+So, that's not going to work.

+### Build the JAR

-  "mvn clean package" will build the bigpetstore jar
+  `gradle clean build` will build the bigpetstore `jar`.
+The `jar` will be located in the `build\libs` directory.

-* Run Intergration tests with
+### Run Intergration Tests With

-  * Pig profile: mvn clean verify -P pig
+  * Pig profile: `gradle clean integrationTest -P ITProfile=pig`
-  * Crunch profile: mvn clean verify -P crunch
+  * Crunch profile: `gradle clean integrationTest -P ITProfile=crunch`
-  * Hive provile:
+  * Hive profile: Not implemented yet.
-     * First, see and run the setuphive.sh script.
-Read it and try to under stand what it does.

-     * mvn clean verify -P pig
+  * Mahout profile: Not implemented yet.

+If you don't specify any profile-name, or if you specify an invalid-name for the `integrationTest` task, no integration tests will be run.

+*Note:* At this stage, only the `Pig` profile is working.
+Will continue to update this area as further work is completed.

 For Eclipse Users
 -----------------

-1) run "mvn eclipse:eclipse" to create an IDE loadable project.
+1. Run `gradle eclipse` to create an eclipse project.

-2) open .classpath and add
-    `<classpathentry kind="src" path="src/integration/java" including="**/*.java"/>`

-3) import the project into eclipse
+2. Import the project into eclipse.

+*Note* whenever you modify the dependencies, you will need to run the `gradle eclipse` again.
+Refresh the project after doing so.
+You'd also need to have the `scala` plugin installed.
+Also, having a `gradle` plugin would be quite useful as well, for ex. when you want to update dependencies.

 High level summary
 ------------------

 The bigpetstore project exemplifies the hadoop ecosystem for newcomers, and also for benchmarking and comparing functional space of tools.